Ronald Kruszewski

 Ronald James Kruszewski is an American business executive.
 Kruszewski is the chairman, chief executive officer, and former president of Stifel.
 Earlier in his career, he was a Certified Public Accountant and audit supervisor for KPMG, and later a chief financial officer for Robert W. Baird & Co.
 Kruszewski was appointed to serve on the Federal Advisory Council by the board of the Federal Reserve Bank of St. Louis in 2013.
 He has served on the boards of the Securities Industry and Financial Markets Association, Saint Louis University, and the St. Louis Regional Chamber, among other organizations.
 He won the Ernst & Young Entrepreneur of the Year Award in 2007 and was recognized by the Horatio Alger Association of Distinguished Americans in 2019.

 Early life and education

 Kruszewski was born in Crumstown, Indiana, in 1958.
 He was the second of four children raised in a blue-collar family.
-Of Jewish origin, his father was a barber, and later a firefighter and owner of a lawn mowing business, and his mother was a devout Catholic who raised the family at home.
+Of Jewish Polish origin, his father was a barber, and later a firefighter and owner of a lawn mowing business, and his mother was a devout Catholic who raised the family at home.
 During high school, Kruszewski worked as a busser at his aunt's restaurant, assisted with his father's lawn mowing business, and sold women's shoes.
 He was the first in his family to attend college, which he funded by mowing lawns and working as a bouncer.
 He received an accounting and finance degree with honors from Indiana University Bloomington in 1980.